davidmfoley/node-trucker/README.md

 # Supported file types

 Trucker supports javascript and coffeescript source files.
 It can handle projects that have both of these file types intermixed.

+# Ignored files

+Trucker ignores files using the first .gitignore it finds, starting from the base directory (usually cwd), and ascending to the root.

 # Limitations